olgaemms/davidemms.github.io/_posts/2019-09-17-getting-the-most-from-your-orthofinder-analysis.md

 ---
 layout: post
-title: "Getting the most from your OrthoFinder analysis"
+title: "4.
+Getting the most from your OrthoFinder analysis"
 author: "David Emms"
 categories: orthofinder_tutorials
 tags: [documentation]
 ---

 ## Selecting which species to include
 The first question to ask yourself is what species should you include.
 The answer to this probably depends on what kind of analysis you want to perform.
-Three stanadard analyses are:
+Three standard analyses are:

 * Performing a comparative analysis across a clade of species
 * Identifying orthologs between a pair, or among a small number, of species